billryan/algorithm-exercise/zh-cn/google_apac/google_apac_2016_round_d/problem_a_dynamic_grid.md

-# Problem A. Password Attacker
+# Problem A. Dynamic Grid

 ## Source